 - More protein?
 Consider adding 1/2 a scoop of protein powder for a boost!

 - Want more fibre?
-1 tsp chia or psyllium is a great way to add a bit of a fibre boost.
+1 tsp chia, ground flaxseed, or psyllium is a great way to add a bit of a fibre boost.

 - I prefer minced jarred ginger in mine, but dried works fine too!